-Say-on-Pay
+Say-on-Pay and Say-on-Frequency

 We have developed a compensation policy that is designed to attract and retain key executives responsible for our success and motivate management to enhance long-term shareholder value.
-We believe our compensation policy strikes an appropriate balance between the implementation of responsible, measured compensation practices and the effective provision of incentives for our named executive officers to exert their best efforts for our success.
+We believe our

 As required by Section 14A(a)(1) of the Exchange Act, periodically we must provide our shareholders with an opportunity to provide an advisory vote related to the compensation of our named executive officers, commonly known as the "say-on-pay" proposal.
 The SEC say-on-pay vote generally covers the calendar year prior to the date of our proxy statement.
 As such vote is advisory, it is not binding upon our Board or our Compensation Committee and neither the Board nor the Compensation Committee is required to take any action as a result of the outcome of such vote.
 However, our Compensation Committee carefully considers the outcome of this vote when considering future executive compensation policies.